 FOCUS students belong to a virtual family of up to 36.
 They share the excitement of the engaged, collaborative learning while taking part in a close-knit intellectual and social community.

 Students participating in the Focus Program during their first semester at Duke live in the same residence hall but not the same rooms.
 They also share the residence hall with other first-year students, enabling them to form a companionable academic and social community while encouraging friendships with all their first-year classmates.
-FOCUS students request room-mates through Residence Life & Housing Services.
-All FOCUS students can request to have a single room or request room-mates for a double or triple room.

 Weekly discussion seminars with faculty and students are scheduled over group dinners.
 The casual settings encourage students to learn outside the formality of the classroom.